- Briefing Room

 The ISRRPP allows the conversion of free Interstate highways into toll facilities in conjunction with needed reconstruction or rehabilitation that is only possible with the collection of tolls.
 Congress has authorized up to three slots in the program, which must be used for projects in different states.

 The VPPP is an experimental program that is designed to assess the potential of different value pricing approaches for reducing congestion.
 Under this program, tolls may be imposed on existing toll-free highways, bridges, and tunnels, so long as variable pricing is used to manage demand.
 Congress has authorized slots for up to 15 value pricing programs, which are allocated to state or local agencies.
 Seven of these slots have been permanently allocated to States that have executed agreements for tolling projects under the program.
-The remaining eight slots have been temporarily reserved for State agencies that are pursuing other eligible activities under the program, including value pricing studies and non-toll value pricing projects; these slots may become available in the future as those activities are completed.
+Of the remaining eight slots, five are currently reserved by state or city transportation agencies undertaking studies.
+These slots may become available in the future as those activities are completed.
 Once an agency holds a slot, there is no limit on the number of value pricing projects that can be implemented under that slot.